-- MUS 341 Basic Conducting(S) - MUS 458 Senior Recital - Eight credits of MUS electives - MUP 1xx Performance Studies (four semesters of 1 credit lessons in principal instrument/voice) - MUP 3xx Performance Studies (four semesters of 1 credit lessons in the principal instrument/voice) - Large Ensemble eight semesters on the principal instrument or voice from: - Chamber Music two semesters of chamber music/small ensemble courses on the principal instrument/voice promotion, the recording industry, and general music business.
+- MUS 341 Basic Conducting(S) - MUS 458 Senior Recital - Eight credits of MUS electives - MUP 1xx Performance Studies (four semesters of 1 credit lessons in principal instrument/voice) - MUP 3xx Performance Studies (four semesters of 1 credit lessons in the principal instrument/voice) - Large Ensemble eight semesters on the principal instrument or voice from: - Chamber Music two semesters of chamber music/small ensemble courses on the principal instrument/voice observations and internships.
+These experiences prepare students for careers in fields such as arts management, promotion, the recording industry, and general music business.
 The program affords both the performing artist and the business student the opportunity to pursue music business studies.
 The Music Business concentration has two tracks: the Bachelor of Arts in Music with Music Business Concentration (designed with a music emphasis) and the Bachelor of Arts in Business Administration with Specialization in Music Business (designed with business emphasis).